What is a line of credit and how does it work?

 Loans begin accruing interest as soon as they open.
 When you define line of credit, you will learn that it does not accrue interest once issued.
-Instead, you will only incur interest when you borrow money from a LOC on the amount that you draw.
+Instead, you will only pay interest when you borrow money from lines of credit on the amount that you draw.

 What qualifies as a line of credit?

-To explain a line of credit, you will not receive a lump sum of money that you begin repaying when you get a LOC.
+To explain a line of credit, you will not receive a lump sum of money that you begin repaying when you get credit lines.
 Instead, you will be given access to money up to a set credit limit.
-LOCs may be secured or unsecured.
+Lines of credit may be secured or unsecured.
 Some types of secured LOCs include the following:

 - Home equity lines of credit